Galser/ptfe-prodmount-vc-cloud/README.md

 3. **This project for virtualization** uses **AWS EC2** - Amazon Elastic Compute Cloud (Amazon EC2 for short) - a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 You can read in details and create a free try-out account if you don't have one here :  [Amazon EC2 main page](https://aws.amazon.com/ec2/)

-4. **GoDaddy** - GoDaddy Inc. is an American publicly traded Internet domain registrar and web hosting company, headquartered in Scottsdale, Arizona, and incorporated in Delaware.
-More information here: https://www.godaddy.com/
+4. **Cloudflare**, - is an American web infrastructure and website security company, providing content delivery network services, DDoS mitigation, Internet security, and distributed domain name server services.
+More information can be found here: https://www.cloudflare.com/

 5. **Let'sEncrypt** - Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group that provides X.509 certificates for Transport Layer Security encryption at no charge.
 The certificate is valid for 90 days, during which renewal can take place at any time.
 You can find out more on their [official page](https://letsencrypt.org/)